-2.1 Audit Trail A retrievable, recorded chronology of the individual valid keys inserted into the electrified cylinder; may also include invalid keys.

-2.2 Biometrics A method to identify a user from within a population of possible users, according to a characteristic, or multiple characteristics which can be reliably associated with a particular individual, without an identity being explicitly claimed by the user.

-2.3 Cam In this Standard, a component fastened to the back of a mortise cylinder plug or mortise cylinder turn.
-When rotated, it engages the lock mechanism.

-2.4 Controlling Device A device which processes the input signal and gives instructions to the output device to perform certain functions.

-2.5 Credentials The key media containing the combination code that identifies a user.
+- 2.1 Audit Trail A retrievable, recorded chronology of the individual valid keys inserted into the electrified cylinder; may also include valid openings, invalid keys, name, time, and date. - 2.2 Biometrics A method to identify a user from within a population of possible users, according to a characteristic, or multiple characteristics which can be reliably associated with a particular individual, without an identity being explicitly claimed by the user. - 2.3 Cam In this Standard, a component fastened to the back of a mortise cylinder plug or mortise cylinder turn.
+When rotated, it engages the lock mechanism. - 2.4 Controlling Device A device which processes the input signal and gives instructions to the output device to perform certain functions. - 2.5 Credentials The key media containing the combination code that identifies a user.